Skip to main content Skip to sitemap

 Patient consent is not required for reporting this information.
 The Personal Health Information Protection Act explicitly allows health care providers to disclose information to the local Medical Officer of Health for purposes outlined under the Health Protection and Promotion Act.

-Need More Information About Reportable Diseases (DOPHS)?
+Need More Information About Diseases of Public Health Significance (DOPHS)?

 Call 613-966-5500 or 1-800-267-2803, ext.
 349, or fax 613-966-1813.